browatbn2/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Faces, Eyes, Bodies
-  - Medical Images
+  - Medical AI
   - Robotic Vision
-  - Few-shot Learning
+#  - Few-shot Learning

 # Education to show in About widget
 education: